2022 Edition – #RealTimeChem10

 Welcome!
-If you’re here, then hopefully you’re here to find out more about #RealTimeChem.
-If you aren’t, well, the below is going to be less fun for you.
+If you’re here, then hopefully you’re here to find out more about #RealTimeChem and how you can join in on the action.

 What is #RealTimeChem?

-It is the hashtag for the Twitter-based chemistry community with the mission to encourage all chemists to actively engage with one another in the online world.
-It is a real-time record of chemistry as it is occurring with members of the community sharing what they are working on at any given moment.
+It is a real-time record of chemistry around the world with thousands of members of the community sharing what they are working on at any given moment.
+Laboratory.
+Office.
+Conference.
+Out in the field.
+Everywhere.

 We are all spending an increasing amount of time online, so why not spend a little of it connecting with others in your field?
-The online world and Chemistry itself can sometimes feel a little isolating (I felt that way during my PhD for instance) so this is a chance to be join in and feel part of the wider community.
-All types of chemist at any level are welcome, from students to teachers, from post-docs to old time Professors.
+The online world and Chemistry itself can sometimes feel a little isolating (I felt that way during my PhD) so this is a chance to be join in and feel part of a diverse world wide community.
+All types of chemist at any level are welcome, from students to teachers, from post graduates to old time Professors.
 You never know who you might connect with by sharing your chemistry via #RealTimeChem.

 This is your chemistry, your ideas, your expertise….Your best chemistry jokes.
 Anything relating to chemistry can be united under the #RealTimeChem banner.
 Need help with something, why not ask the community?
 If you’ve shared your chemistry, why not discover someone else’s?
 If something interests you, spark up a discussion.
 You never know where it might lead.

 We all love chemistry, that’s a fact. #RealTimeChem is another way to show what chemistry means to you every day.
 So have fun with it, be playful, have a laugh.